bee2805/GreenPath/README.md

 * Before continuing, I conducted user tests to see how I could improve the website, and then made some changes based on the results
 * Finally, I added recommendations on how to lower your carbon emissions based on whether the result was average or bad, and I added UI changes to the vehicle emissions based on the results of the calculation.

+#### Recommendations from User Testing
+* Letting users login and add their own volunteer projects.
+* Contextualise the footprint calculation a bit more (what does that number mean?)
+* Give the user information on how they can reduce their cabron emissions/ suggestions

 #### Highlights
 * Implementing my own ML model into the project
 * I enjoyed training my model